Skip to content

 How can I check my network speed?

-To get a sense of your network quality in real time, you may glance at the network indicator in the top menu bar.
+To get a sense of your network quality in real time, you may glance at the network indicator in the menu bar.

 If you see 4-5 bars, you have a fast and reliable network connection.
 If you see 1-2 bars, you have a poor connection.
 It is common for the network to fluctuate a little.
 If you notice a consistently poor connection, you may try sitting closer to the wifi router, connecting your computer to the router via a cable, or moving to a location with a more reliable internet connection.